 For the cherry sauce:

-- Put cherries in a saucepan, add the sugar, and cook, stirring for 2 minutes.
+- Put 1 pound fresh cherries in a saucepan, add 2 tablespoons brown sugar, and cook, stirring for 2 minutes.

-- Add the cassis and 1 or 2 tablespoons of water.
+- Add 1 tablespoon water and 1 tablespoon cassis liqueur, if using.
 If you're not using the liqueur, increase the water by 2 tablespoons.

 - Cook for about 5 minutes over medium-low heat, until the cherries soften a bit and the sauce is syrupy.

-- Keep refrigerated and use cold over the ice cream.
+- Keep refrigerated and use with the ice cream.

 Colette Joseph says